 Jefferson College recognizes sexual assault as a serious campus concern and a violation of the rights and dignity of the individual, and it will not be tolerated on College property or at any College sponsored activity.
 Sexual assault is a serious violation of the Student Conduct Code, and violators will be subject to disciplinary action according to Student Conduct Code procedures and/or legal prosecution.
-The Title IX Coordinator can be reached at (636) 797-3000 ext.
-3200 or (636) 481-3200.
+The Title IX Coordinator can be reached at (636)481-3258/797-3000, ext.
+3258.